lskatz/SneakerNet/paper/paper.md

 ## Plugin design

 SneakerNet has a modular plugin design, where the main program calls each plugin in an ordered succession.
-In turn, each plugin reads a set of genomes as input.
+Each plugin, in turn, reads a set of genomes as input.
 Each plugin accepts specific flagged parameters, such that the main program can call each plugin in a standardized way.
 Workflows are thus defined as a specified order of plugins.
-One example order might be genome assembly, followed by MLST, followed by report generation.
+An example workflow order might be genome assembly, followed by MLST, and finalized with report generation.
 At the time of this writing, 25 plugins are available.
 These plugins are listed in the documentation in a summary table, and each plugin has its own documentation page.